Rodinian Empire

 Science and innovation are also key aspects of Rodin City, with advancements in astronomy, mathematics, and engineering being central to its identity.
 The city is home to observatories, libraries, and academies where scholars and inventors push the boundaries of the known world, inspired by the knowledge from Khemit.

 Under the rule of Emperor Augustus Tiberius, Rodin City is a place of order and control, where the emperor's will is absolute.
 It is rumoured there is a secret police operating in the city, ensuring that the emperor's iron grip on the city remains unchallenged.
+Regardless, at any given time one Legion is based in and around the city, tasked with policing and protecting the populace.

 In essence, Rodin City is a reflection of the empire itself: powerful, advanced, and steeped in tradition, yet under the thumb of an authoritarian ruler whose influence permeates every aspect of life within the city's walls.
 It's a city of contrasts, where the brilliance of civilization coexists with the shadows of absolute power.